awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/mediaconvert_sns_tutorial.md

 1. Choose **Create subscription**\.

-1. You will receive an email from AWS Notifications\.
+1. You will receive a notification email from Amazon SNS\.
 When you receive it, choose the **Confirm subscription** link in the email\.

 ## Step 2: Specify an Event Source in a CloudWatch Events Rule<a name="mediaconvert_sns_rule_event_sourece"></a>